Mei Xiang, the National Zoo's giant panda, gave birth to a panda cub Sunday night — her second — after five false alarms in a row.

 The new cub was born at 10:46 p.m.
 Sunday.
 The zoo announced the news about four hours later.

-Zoo officials said they believed only one cub had been born, but they

-  should know by early Monday if the cub has a twin.
+Zoo officials said they believed only one cub had been born, but they should know by early Monday if the cub has a twin.

-  "Mei Xiang is behaving exactly the same way she did when Tai Shan was

-  born," chief veterinarian Suzan Murray said in a statement.
+"Mei Xiang is behaving exactly the same way she did when Tai Shan was born," chief veterinarian Suzan Murray

-  "She is cradling her cub closely, and she looks so tired, but every time

-  she tries to lay down, the cub squawks and she sits right up and cradles

-  the cub more closely.
-She is the poster child for a perfect panda mom,"
+"She is cradling her cub closely, and she looks so tired, but every time she tries to lay down, the cub squawks and she sits right up and cradles the cub more closely.
+She is the poster child for a perfect panda mom," she said.

-  she said.